Gmanicus/Gmanicus/README.md

 <h2>✒️ In Development</h2>

-- I am currently developing a 2D sci-fi game called Stellar Assembler, loosely inspired by games like Factorio, Mindustry, and Rimworld.
+- No new projects at the moment

 <!-- <h2>🎨 In Design</h2> -->

 <h2>⏸ On Hold</h2>

-- I was designing a 3D post-apocolyptic sci-fi game mildy inspired by the CG anime Blame that is, for now, called Node Colony.
+- I was developing a 2D sci-fi game called Stellar Assembler, loosely inspired by games like Factorio, Mindustry, and Rimworld

 <h2>✅ Completed</h2>

-- I am currently maintaining and upgrading <a href="https://github.com/Gmanicus/Youtube-Tabs">Youtube Tabs</a>, my Youtube subscription organization tool.
+- I am currently maintaining and upgrading <a href="https://github.com/Gmanicus/Youtube-Tabs">Youtube Tabs</a>, my Youtube subscription organization tool
-- I am currently maintaining and upgrading Dailies, a streak tracker for Discord servers.
+- I am currently maintaining and upgrading Dailies, a streak tracker for Discord servers

 <h2>📖 Recent Events</h2>

-- 🎆 I was hired for a full-time low-code software engineering position Q4 of 2021!
+- 🎆 I was hired for a full-time low-code software engineering position Q4 of 2021

-- I graduated from the [Bethel School of Technology](https://betheltech.net/) with a certification in Full-Stack / Software Engineering.
+- I graduated from the [Bethel School of Technology](https://betheltech.net/) with a certification in Full-Stack / Software Engineering